OSU launches "Grow Your Own" program: Veterinary Center announces new recruiting method

 “We had a hard time finding qualified candidates to fill various positions in our

-program,” explains Dean Michael Lorenz.
-“There is a huge need for clinical faculty
+program,” Dean Michael Lorenz said.
+“There is a huge need for clinical faculty and

-and a large gap in the available resources to provide that training.
-So we decided
+a large gap in the available resources to provide that training.
+So, we decided to

 field in return for their services; specifically in surgery, radiology and cardiology.

-The program implemented by Dr. MacAllister has been a huge success and I predict it
+The program implemented by Dr. MacAllister has been a huge success, and I predict

 Dr. Jude Bordelon was the first person to complete the program.
-He was able to receive
+He received his training

 “After practicing veterinary medicine for three years as a private practitioner, I

-realized I was really drawn to the specialty of radiology,” says Dr. Arble.
-“I was
+realized I was really drawn to the specialty of radiology,” Arble said.
+“I was really

-really excited about the opportunity presented by Oklahoma State.
-I was able to receive
+excited about the opportunity presented by Oklahoma State.
+I was able to receive great

-great training and offered a position in academia at a top notch institution, which
+training and was offered a position in academia at a top-notch institution, which

 was my main goal.”

-“We chose Ohio State because we felt they had an excellent radiology program,” says
+“We chose Ohio State because we felt they had an excellent radiology program,” Lorenz

-Dr. Lorenz.
+said.
 “They have been very receptive to the idea and easy to work with.
-Dr.
+Dr. Arble

-Arble was an excellent candidate for their residency program so they were glad to
+was an excellent candidate for their residency program, so they were glad to have

-have him for three years at no cost.
-And we now have a well trained radiologist.”
+him for three years at no cost.
+And we now have a well-trained radiologist.”

 OSU’s Center for Veterinary Health Sciences has one more “Grow Your Own” candidate